 In November 2015 Trudeau made headlines when he appointed half of his cabinet positions to women, honoring a campaign promise of having a gender-balanced cabinet.
 When asked why he felt the need to do this, the self-purported "proud feminist" simply replied: "Because it's 2015."

 Oil Pipeline Controversy

-Despite Trudeau's progressive popularity, opposition found its way to the young prime minister.
-In November 2016 environmentalists, political allies and indigenous groups railed against his approval to expand The Kinder Morgan Trans Mountain project, a pipeline allowing oil sands from Alberta to be transferred to a port in British Columbia, citing harm to the environment and climate.
+Despite Trudeau's progressive popularity, the opposition found its way to the young prime minister.
+In November 2016 environmentalists, political allies and Indigenous groups railed against his approval to expand The Kinder Morgan Trans Mountain project, a pipeline allowing oil sands from Alberta to be transferred to a port in British Columbia, citing harm to the environment and climate.
 Trudeau rejected this notion and asserted his decision was based on science and would not threaten the environment.

 Relations with U.S. President Trump

 Trudeau at times clashed with Donald Trump after the latter was elected U.S. President in 2016, particularly after Trump attempted to install a travel ban the following year that seemingly targeted Muslim-majority countries.
 More bad vibes followed in 2018, when the White House announced it was imposing stiff tariffs on steel and aluminum imports.
 Both Trudeau and French President Emmanuel Macron slammed Trump's actions, prompting the U.S. president to announce he was leaving the June G-7 summit early.

 Following Trump's departure, Trudeau told reporters that Canada would launch retaliatory tariffs on July 1.
 "I have made it very clear to the president that it is not something we relish doing, but it is something that we absolutely will do because Canadians, we're polite, we're reasonable, but we also will not be pushed around," he said.